 Black Cat Vineyard was founded by Tracey Reichow in 1996.
+She was one of the first women to work the floor of the New York Stock Exchange.
 In the early 1980’s she visited the Napa Valley because of some work she was doing for Robert Mondavi Winery.
 Upon returning home she informed her husband Rick about the beauty of the Napa Valley.
 As she says, “we started accruing frequent flyer miles” and ultimately she and Rick moved to the valley.

 They purchased a small piece of raw land in the southern part of the valley (today known as Coombsville) and Tracey soon found herself becoming interested in how to grow grapes.
 She and Rick had long enjoyed drinking Rhone Valley style Syrah wines and this was the varietal they decided to plant despite some advice telling her it was too cold her for this varietal in this particular location.
 Soon she enrolled in viticulture classes at Napa Valley College – and followed that by wine-making classes at UC Davis.
 Much of her early viticulture knowledge was self taught as the development of her vines were outpacing the time she was able to spend taking classes.